 In order to receive the Master's degree, a student must earn a minimum of 24 credits in course work, plus six credits of thesis research (PSY 810) and pass a thesis oral defense.
 No student may receive the M.S. degree in the same semester in which admission to candidacy is granted.
-Of the 24 credits of course work required, the Department core courses account for at least 12 credits (the first two statistics courses (i.e., PSY 631 and 632), PSY 601 and at least three of the six remaining foundation courses).
+Of the 24 credits of course work required, the Department core courses account for at least 12 credits (the first two statistics courses (i.e., PSY 631 and 632), PSY 601 and at least three of the six remaining foundation course).
+Developmental students must complete three of the six Developmental Foundation course (see APPENDIX D).
 Most students should have completed the necessary coursework for the master's degree by the end of their second year in residence.
 If the thesis has not been completed by the end of the first semester of the third year (December 15) the student will be permitted to register only for six credits of coursework plus 3 research credits during the following semester.
 It is required that all students complete this requirement by May 15 of the year in which they intend to participate in the qualifying procedures.

 In some cases, the Department will accept a Master's Thesis completed at another university as satisfying our Master's Thesis requirement.
-Only empirical studies will be considered, and they should be submitted to the Area Director for evaluation (see "Acceptance of Master's Thesis from Another University" form online).
+Only empirical studies will be considered, and they should be submitted to the Area Director for evaluation (see Acceptance of Master's Thesis from Another University form online).